department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 **Note:** We automatically cover dependent children.
 This coverage can’t be turned down, reduced, or canceled.

-### How much will the Servicemember pay for dependent coverage?
+### How much will my Servicemember pay for dependent coverage?

 Nothing.
 We provide dependent coverage at no cost until the child is 18 years old, unless the child:
 - Is a full-time student, **or**